CCBDA-UPC/Assignments-2025/Lab05.md

             'Error sending AWS SNS message: ' + (e.fmt if hasattr(e, 'fmt') else '') + ','.join(e.args))
 ```

-You have probably noticed that there is a Python variable *NEW_SIGNUP_TOPIC*  that needs to be instantiated in the files
-`settings.py` and `.env`.

 Go to *form/views.py* and modify the signup view: if the lead has been correctly inserted in our DynamoDB table we can
 send the notification.